Kyriosity/read-write/README+/.net/README+/wpf/README+/wpf-drawbacks.md

 # WPF - Drawbacks

+like Moon to the Earth.

+Icos in upper Nav!

 WPF is a stable, modern and so far popular platform, alive and well off despite some SAD prognoses.

 It remains the number one choice for Windows applications.